salam9/10-advanced-apis/README.md

 }
 ```

-- And your app should be rendering the response images!
+And your app should be rendering the response images!

 ---

 ## API Exploration: Independent Practice (20 min)

-- IF THERE'S A FEW MINUTES, GO OVER THIS WITH STUDENTS, AND HAVE PEOPLE BRAINSTORM TOGETHER WHERE TO LOOK TO FIGURE OUT HOW TO DO THIS
-- THEN LOOK AT THE DOCS TOGETHER

 - Let's get some more practice with reading API documentation and customizing our search results.
 - Take a look at the search documentation and modify our API request to also:

-* Return 30 photos instead of the default 100
+  - Return 30 photos instead of the default 100
-* Sort results by relevance
+  - Sort results by relevance

 #### Bonus